lsst-ts/observatory-controls-docs/project/contributing.rst

 ---------

 A template folder is located in the :ref:`project directory <Project-Information>`.
-It contains template pages for the Observatory Operations Documentation area, including a directory index and a procedure template.
-Users wishing to create a new folder in this area should copy/paste the template folder, then update the contents accordingly.
+It contains an index file for the directory.
+If you wish to create a new folder in this area should copy/paste the template folder, then update the contents accordingly.

 Prose formatting in plain text
 ------------------------------

-LSST DM's user documentation is written with soft wrapping, meaning that lines are as long as they need to be in the plain text file and the text editor is expected to handle wrapping.
+Rubin user documentation is written with soft wrapping, meaning that lines are as long as they need to be in the plain text file and the text editor is expected to handle wrapping.
 Never hard wrap to an arbitrary line length.
 Soft wrapping makes editing more approachable for more people (particularly those using the GitHub editor) and makes pull request line comments more useful.